Jagadish999/LibraryManagementSystem/README.md

+# Main assumption during update endpoint of borrowedBooks API:

+    1. Rows of borrowedBooks is deleted if book is returned as it make conflict with 1-M relation between User and BorrowedBooks

 # Make sure to have node js installed in your device
 # Make sure to have mysql intalled in your device